 We fund the women of the Neema Women's Group to care for the Change Makers Garden that you can find down a long and dusty trail only accessible by motorbike or foot in the rural, drought-stricken county of Taita-Taveta.
 In this region, residents live the impacts of climate change each and every day.
 Planting trees in this part of the world makes a big difference:

 - Reforesting with Indigenous trees helps to revitalize the land and encourage the rain, which is vital for people whose livelihoods depend on their ability to grow their own food.

 - The fruit trees they plant will bear fruit in two years, which both provide income generation and food for the entire household.

-- Women are paid to train their peers on how to plant the trees, creating jobs in an area where few exist.
+- Women are paid to train their peers on how to plant the trees and they are paid to care for the garden, creating jobs in an area where few exist.

 Our commitment to planting trees goes beyond offsetting our environmental impact.
 It's about deliberate actions that will help to make women's lives better, support vibrant under-resourced communities, and help repair the damage caused by deforestation.